 Read review: Atomic Hawx Ultra 130

-The Salomon X-Pro 120 falls into the familiar category of an all-mountain ski boot that blends comfort, performance, and many customizable features.
-This boot fits our feet well right out of the box and found it to ski well in most resort conditions that intermediate to expert skiers will find themselves skiing.
-The medium volume, 100mm wide shell can be expanded up to 106mm, so this boot gives lots of room for medium to high volume feet if you are willing to work with a boot fitter to attain a dialed-in fit.
-The soft tongue lessened the discomfort often experienced after skiing a boot this stiff for a full day, and a wide power strap allows a for an even tighter fit.
+The Salomon X-Pro 120 is an all-mountain ski boot that blends comfort, performance, and many customizable features.
+This boot fit our feet well right out of the box and it skis well in most resort conditions and terrain for intermediate to expert skiers.
+You can expand the last width of the medium volume shell from 100mm up to 106mm, so this boot gives lots of room for medium to high volume feet.
+That's if you're willing to work with a boot fitter to attain a dialed-in fit.
+The soft tongue lessens the discomfort often experienced after skiing a boot this stiff for a full day, and a wide power strap allows a for an even tighter fit.
 This boot has many adjustment points, including a forward lean adjustment that lets the user toggle between Sport and Performance settings.
 This requires an Allen wrench and puts the skier farther forward without changing the flex rating.

 Read review: Salomon X-Pro 120